updated on:

 Our designer team brainstormed on this awesome idea and created the UI/UX MVP design for the LittleDate iOS app.
 The ultimate goal was to make the app design intuitive and easy to follow, customer-focused, engaging, and not dull.

-Not to visually overload an interface, we made a user profile minimal.
-It includes only necessary information - a user’s photo, rating, and the number of dates they had.
-We used the scroll down instead of the swiping motion, the most popular UI mobile pattern for dating apps, to encourage users to be more serious in finding a match and not just play a “swipe and like” game.
-Also, we designed availability, scheduling, “running late” features to make the app a handy dates companion.
-Read more about an MVP app design our team created in LittleDate case study.
+We used the scroll down instead of the swiping motion, the most popular UI mobile pattern for dating apps, to encourage actual users to be more serious in finding a match and not just play a “swipe and like” game.
+Also, we designed availability, scheduling, and “running late” features to make the app a handy date companion.

-How to create an MVP
+How to create an MVP?

-Now, as we've discussed some theory let's talk about the practical part - creating an MVP.
+Now, as we've discussed some theory, let's talk about the practical part - creating an MVP.
 Eleken designers strongly recommend using design thinking in building an MVP.

 To get a good result, break down the work into steps to build an MVP, outline goals for the team in general, and tasks for each member in particular.
 But first of all, make sure your team understands the general principles of work and product creation.